-Be sure to bring a full wallet as you can easily rack up a bill for the equivalent of €65 per person for a three-course a la carte meal, even without a glass of the top Hungarian and Italian wines available here.
+Be sure to bring a full wallet as you can easily rack up a bill for the equivalent of €65 per person for a three-course a la carte meal, even without wine.
 This makes Fausto's particularly pricey compared with other tasting menu restaurants in Budapest.
 Osteria, on the other side of the dining room, is a cheaper, more laid-back alternative, serving a €15 three-course lunch prix fixe.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal) or becoming an Offbeat Patron.